VOLT® Zone Control Junction Box

 Volt's "Zone Control" Junction Box Features & Benefits:

 - Note: Connectors NOT included.
 If you want them, you must order the splice connectors from the drop down menu.

 - Connections are inside a sealed compartment.
 Other manufacturers use an open design with the connections underground and exposed to the dirt/water/humid conditions and insects.

 - 8 rubber cap sealed cable entrance/exit holes

 - Mount on a stake above ground for easy access or bury without a stake only exposing the top when discreet mounting is desirable.

 - The Volt "Zone Control" Junction box is a must for most landscape light layouts.

 - Have one cable from transformer to the "Zone Control" Junction Box, then several cables coming out of the hub that go to different fixture areas.

 - As common sense would tell you, a junction box is a place to make all your splices instead of having make separate home runs all the way back to the transformer.
 As with any electrical layout, you can wire in series or parallel.
 A hub enables you to wire in parallel thus reducing the voltage drop you get when wiring low voltage in series.

-- Having a junction box out in an area reduces the need for many long runs back to the transformer, reduce cable usage, provide more efficient, flexible layouts.
+- Having a junction box out in an area reduces the need for many long runs back to the transformer, reduce cable usage, and provide more efficient flexible layouts.